cogdog/co2/README.md

 Sadly, as the web breaks, when Verizon bought Yahoo, they axed YQL.

 This was re-written to use [rss2json](https://rss2json.com/) and works as it did before.
-The display was meant to be simple; if there is a way to fetch images of the volcano, this would be fun to put in the background.

-You can see it in action at https://cogdog.github.io/co2/
+You can see it in action at https://cogdog.github.io/co2/ or this version that uses a background image from the Mauna Kea Webcam https://cogdog.github.io/co2/cam.html